-- 1. Other than the exceptions noted above, families will be eligible to move within the Authority's jurisdiction with continued assistance only if they: - a.
-Currently live in the Authority's only jurisdiction; - b.
+- 3. Other than the exceptions noted above, families will be eligible to move within the Authority's jurisdiction with continued assistance only if they: - a.
+Currently live in the Authority's jurisdiction; - b.
 Hold a valid Housing Voucher; - c.
 Are eligible to move; have not violated any Family obligations; - d.
-Do not owe the Authority (or any other Housing Authority) any money; and - e.
-Are moving at the date that their lease expires. - 2.
-A family that wants to move with continued assistance must vacate the unit in compliance with the lease and provide proper notice to the owner (as required under the lease) and to the Authority. - 3.
-Failure to provide such notice will result in termination of assistance due to failure to comply with family obligations. - 4.
+Do not owe the Authority (or any other Housing Authority) any money or have paid applicable Housing Authorities for monies owed in full; and - e.
+Are moving at the date that their lease expires. - 4.
+A family that wants to move with continued assistance must vacate the unit in compliance with the lease and provide proper notice to the owner (as required under the lease) and to the Authority. - 5.
+Failure to provide such notice will result in termination of assistance due to failure to comply with family obligations. - 6.
 Families that want to move must request a moving packet and must attend a move briefing.
 Priorities for scheduling families for the move briefings are as follows: - a.
 Uninhabitable unit, including, catastrophic disasters, uncorrected owner-caused HQS failures, and overcrowding as defined in HQS. - b.
-Medical or disability related need, as documented by a qualified medical practitioner's statement. - c.
+Medical or disability-related need, as documented by a qualified medical practitioner's statement. - c.
 Reduction in the family's voucher size that results in the family paying excessive rent. - d.
 Upward change in the family's voucher size that allows the family to lease a larger unit. - e.
-Voluntary moves after the first 12 months of occupancy. - f.
+Voluntary moves to coincide with the end of the first 12-months of occupancy. - f.
 All other moves. - 5.
 The Authority may conduct a criminal background check of household members over the age of 17 prior to issuing a moving packet.
 If the family is eligible to move, has not violated their Program Obligations or Lease Agreement, and does not owe the Authority money, the family will be offered a new voucher to search for another unit. - 6.
 At any time, the Authority may deny permission to move due to the following: - a.
 The family does not notify the Authority and the owner before the family moves out of the unit or terminates the lease. - b.
 The family does not allow the Authority and the owner to inspect/repair the unit at reasonable times and after reasonable notice. - c.
 The family is responsible for an HQS failure. - d.
-The family, or any member thereof, has committed any serious or repeated violations of the lease.
+The family, or any member thereof, has committed any serious or repeated violations of the assisted dwelling lease and/or lease addendum.
 Mere allegations by the owner that lease violations have occurred are insufficient to invoke this requirement. - e.
 The family owes the Authority or any other housing authority money for any reason. - f.
 The Authority does not have sufficient funding for continued assistance. - g.
 The family, or any member thereof, has violated any Family Obligation. - h.
-For any other allowable reason.

-7. Families who intentionally cause the assisted unit to fail Housing Quality Standards will not be eligible to receive another Housing Voucher to relocate to another unit and will be terminated from the program.
+For any other allowable reason. - 7.
+Families who intentionally cause the assisted unit to fail Housing Quality Standards will not be eligible to receive another Housing Voucher to relocate to another unit and will be terminated from the program.